astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `emergency_withdraw`

-Withdraws deposited lp without caring about rewards.
-Use emergency only.
+Unstakes LP tokens without caring about rewards.
+To be used only in emergencies such as a critical bug found in the Generator contract.

 ```json
 {